 The Newburyport Daily News did a feature story on the new breed of destination shopping spots located off the beaten path here in our fair city.
 PORT•SACKS is proud to be a part of such great company.
-(A link to the article is below, as well as copy of the text.)
+(Read the complete article below.)

 NEWBURYPORT — Visitors and local residents alike know that if you’re in the mood to do some shopping or simply browse in the downtown, the places to go are State and Pleasant streets.
 There are also the shops at The Tannery, a few blocks away on Merrimac Street.

 But along downtown side streets, there’s a wide range of businesses off the beaten path that provide customers with a shopping experience they might not get at the usual places.
 And pretty soon, there will be a map highlighting these businesses.

 “People want to buy from people, they want to hear their stories,” Angry Donut owner Tom Quill said.